-The Allied Health and Early Childhood Education Building was completed in spring 2017.
-It is the College's newest technologically advanced building that houses the instructional programs of Nursing, Medical Assisting, Medical Office Assisting, Nursing Assistant, and Early Childhood Education that educate and serve nearly 300 students and families each year.
-Enrollments in all three programs have shown significant growth over the past decade, with more and more students applying to the accredited programs.
-As the College adds new cohorts in the future, the new building will support and enhance continued growth.
+The Allied Health and Early Childhood Education Building is the College's newest building and houses the instructional programs of Nursing, Medical Assisting, Medical Office Assisting, Nursing Assistant, and Early Childhood Education.
 The building features state-of-the- art smart classrooms and clinical lab spaces designed to provide a learning environment that mirrors the earning environment.
-The building's Community Demand Lab is a flexible space that can accommodate rotational instructional programs to meet immediate and future community demand, such as Massage Therapy, Physical Therapy, Pharmacy Technician, and Radiology Technician.
+The building's Community Demand Lab is a flexible space that can accommodate rotational instructional programs to meet immediate and future community demand.